eprbell/rp2/docs/user_faq.md

 This means that with RP2 there are no transaction limits, no premium versions, no payment requests, no personal data sent to a server (at risk of being hacked), no account creation, no unauditable source code.

-Additionally RP2 offers [transparent computation](output_files.md#transparent-computation-rp2-full-report-output) and generates full computation details for every lot fraction, so that it's possible to verify step-by-step how RP2 reaches the final result.
+Additionally RP2 offers [transparent computation](output_files.md#transparent-computation-rp2-full-report-output) and generates full computation details for every lot fraction, so that it's possible to:
+* verify step-by-step how RP2 reaches the final result;
+* track down every lot fraction and its accounting details, in case of an audit.

 ### What's the Difference Between Rotki and RP2?
 One difference is that RP2 is 100% free and non-commercial, whereas Rotki is a commercial product: their free offering has transaction limits and other constraints that can be lifted by purchasing the premium product.
 Another difference relates to privacy protection: to access premium features in Rotki the user needs to open an account on the Rotki web site and pay them (thus disclosing some personal information to them), whereas on RP2 no personal information ever leaves the user's computer.
 See also the question on [what differentiates RP2 from other crypto tax software](#why-should-i-use-rp2-instead-on-another-software).